 This command may be used as a query to read an input EQ filter definition, or as an update to modify the definition.
 The filter is specified by using the 2 dimensional address syntax.
-Addresses for the first dimension (input channel) must be in the range 1 to 16 (test signal inputs 17 - 20 are excluded).
+Addresses for the first dimension (input channel) must be in the range 1 to 12 (applies to mic/line inputs 1 - 8 and conferencing inputs 9 - 12 only, test signal inputs 13 - 16 are excluded).
 Addresses for the second dimension (EQ filter stage) must be in the range 1 to 4.
 Wildcards may not be used for either dimension.
 The data type is array of integer, with a fixed length of 6.
 The values contained in the array represent the 6 parameters of the EQ filter, using the following scheme: